Advanced Dental Technology Peterborough ON

 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.
 Drs.
-Zeiler, Sokary, Segura, Sanei and Zhang utilize Intraoral Camera Technology that helps enhance your understanding of your diagnosis.
+Zeiler, Sokary, Segura and Sanei utilize Intraoral Camera Technology that helps enhance your understanding of your diagnosis.

 An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
 An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!